-Other Causes of Outages
+Other Causes of Power Outages

 The Edison Electric Institute study also indicates that animals coming into contact with power lines, such as large birds, accounted for 11% of outages in the United States.
 Additional causes of failures were primarily man made outages that show up in the form of vehicle and construction accidents with power poles and power lines, maintenance from utilities, and the occasional human error.

 For more information on some specific things that contribute to outages, common terminology used to describe various situations, and ideas on things you can do to prevent failures, a number of key areas are outlined in more detail below:

 A short circuit is the most commonly used term to describe the cause of a power failure.
 Unfortunately, it is also a term that is bandied about without people having much knowledge of what it actually means.
 So, what is a short circuit, and how can you protect your equipment from its effects?

 A short circuit occurs when an electric current travels along a path that is different from the intended one in an electrical circuit.
 When this happens, there is an excessive electric current which can lead to circuit damage, fire, and explosion.
 In fact, short circuits are one of the primary causes of electrical fires throughout the world.